Aliases for SULT2A1 Gene

 GeneCards Summary for SULT2A1 Gene

 SULT2A1 (Sulfotransferase Family 2A Member 1) is a Protein Coding gene.
-Diseases associated with SULT2A1 include selective t-cell defect and sex differentiation disease.
-Among its related pathways are Bile secretion and Metabolism of xenobiotics by cytochrome P450.
+Diseases associated with SULT2A1 include Selective T-Cell Defect and Sex Differentiation Disease.
+Among its related pathways are Estrone metabolism and Bile secretion.
 GO annotations related to this gene include sulfotransferase activity and bile-salt sulfotransferase activity.
 An important paralog of this gene is SULT1B1.

 UniProtKB/Swiss-Prot for SULT2A1 Gene